Chart Color Schemes

 Watson features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 66.2% of all households, including 29.6% couples with children, 25.1% couples without children, and 10.1% single parent families.
-Non-family households comprise the remaining 33.8%, with lone person households at 27.5% and group households making up 6.2% of the total.
-The median household size is 2.4 people, larger than the Australian Capital Territory average of 2.2.
+Family households account for 66.2% of all households, including 29.6% couples with children, 25.1% couples without children, and 10.1% single parent families.
+Non-family households constitute the remaining 33.8%, with lone person households at 27.5% and group households making up 6.2%.
+The median household size is 2.4 people, which is larger than the Australian Capital Territory average of 2.2.

 Frequently Asked Questions - Households